 Discuss & Act on Fire Chief’s Monthly Report.

-Jose E. Mendietta, Fire Chief, informed the Commissioners Court that he had met with Emergency Management twice this past month; that volunteer firefighter meetings were held every Tuesday and they were training on tools to make sure everyone is knowledgeable on proper use of the tools; that he had checked all of the hydrants, greased all the caps and that all the hydrants flowed well and most were in good working order, except one; that the five-ton truck poly tank had been installed; that the semi-truck had been inspected; that there were 15 EMS calls and three grass fires.
+Jose E. Mendietta, Fire Chief, informed the Commissioners Court that he had made all of the hurricane preparations, that Smokey the Bear would be attending the National Night Out and at the Fire Prevention Week at the school; that he had met with the Kenedy Memorial Foundation and Acme Water Works, had answered 6 calls, 4 accidents and 1 structure fire.

 Commissioner Sarita Armstrong-Hixon moved and Commissioner Joe Recio seconded the motion; the motion was unanimously passed that the Fire Chief’s report be approved as presented.